gRPC

 GetEpoch | The current epoch. |

-GetCheckpoint | A checkpoint by sequence number. |
+GetCheckpoint | A checkpoint by sequence number or digest.
+See checkpoints on a fork. |

 TransactionExecutionService